 Latex paint can be dried by stirring cat litter, dirt or sand into the can to dry it out.
 You can also pour it onto a piece of cardboard and let it dry.
 Once the can is completely dry, leave the lid off and place it in your refuse container or bag.

 Click here to view the proper way to dispose of gasoline.

-Many retailers and service companies recycle electronics and can be found in the yellow pages or online under "Recycling and Reuse Guide” at www.DMASWA.org.
+Electronics can be recycled for a fee by taking them to the DMASWA Landfill at 14501 Highway 20 West.
+Other vendors and service companies recycle electronics and can be found in the yellow pages or online under the “Recycling and Reuse Guide” at www.DMASWA.org